 Never Climb Rocks or Waterfalls

 While rock climbing can be an enjoyable and exhilarating activity during a hike, it is one that should only be attempted by adults or trained climbers.
 Climbing tall rocks or up waterfalls could put young children at risk for serious injury.
+In the event of such an accident, legal experts like back injury lawyer Palatine can provide crucial assistance.
 When this happens, immediately go to services that specialize in wound care in Mountain View, CA.

 Bring Enough Food